equinix-labs/terraform-on-equinix-workshop/docs/part3.md

 Before proceeding to the next part let's take a few minutes to discuss what we did.
 Here are some questions to start the discussion.

-* How Terraform keeps track of my infrastructure changes?
+* How does Terraform keep track of my infrastructure changes?
 * Can I scale up or replicate my device to another location without duplicating code?